MahStudio/Denna/README.md

 ### What features are planned in V2

-- Sync (with couchbase sync gateway)
+- Sync
 - New codebase
 - Better performance
-- Design improvments
+- Design improvements
 - Support for android and IOS
 - and so on